 older, while the (then) current solar panel technology is 5 years more

 efficient and codeworthy.
 (This last is a Craig point.)

 Surely, I needn't belabor the true costs and environmental hazards of coal, petroleum energy and their extraction methods.
 But let's take a critical look at our choices for alternatives.

 Looming large among them is the electric car, which entails beefed up infrastructure to deliver the needed electric energy and wars to secure scarce lithium for batteries.
 I suggest an "is this trip necessary" approach to reigning in our energy consumption, as well as examining the fecundity and growth which underlies it all.

 A minute's reflection tells us that, although individual vehicles take longer to reach a given destination at (say) 30mph instead of 60mph, prudent driving ("one car length between for each 10mph of speed) would allow nearly as many vehicles per hour to be passing by any given point (about 86% as many) --so highway capacity and destination arrivals would be about the same.
 Side benefits include far less human and animal road kill (which diminishes by more than the square of velocity, if you figure in reaction time) and: significantly better fuel mileage^.

-^ Much better than one might initially expect, since vehicles, tires, engines, crashworthy construction and fuel (or batteries, which weigh a ton in Elon Musk's performance cars) --could all be significantly lighter (and cheaper), thus further reducing the power and energy required for a given journey.
+^ Much better than one might initially expect, since vehicles, tires, engines, crashworthy construction and fuel (or batteries, which weigh a ton in Elon Musk's performance cars, and which recently incinerated a driver) --could all be significantly lighter (and cheaper), thus further reducing the power and energy required for a given journey.